hyeda1103/somyeol-KBS/README.md

 ### Interactive Maps

-#### Interactive Choropleth Map: Vacancy Rate per EupMeonDong 2019
+#### Vacancy Rate per EupMeonDong 2019

 ![빈집지도](https://i.ibb.co/wzjPbvd/empty-house.gif)

-- This map visualize the vacancy rate per EupMeonDong.
+- This map is an interactive choropleth map which visualize the vacancy rate per EupMeonDong.
 - This map is powered by `Leaflet`
 - EupMyeonDong-level data can be found in [popData_optimized.json](./components/Chp1/data/popData_optimized.json)

-#### Interactive Choropleth Map: Local Extinction Rate per EupMeonDong 2019
+#### Local Extinction Rate per EupMeonDong 2019

 ![소멸위험지도](https://i.ibb.co/S61FDnr/extinction.gif)

-- This map visualize the local extinction rate per EupMeonDong.
+- This map is an interactive choropleth map which visualize the local extinction rate per EupMeonDong.
 - This map is powered by `Leaflet`
 - EupMyeonDong-level data can be found in [popData_optimized.json](./components/Chp1/data/popData_optimized.json)